FlorianReimold/ecal-cop/README.md

 The **e**nhanced **C**ommunication **A**bstraction **L**ayer (eCAL) is a middleware that enables scalable, high performance interprocess communication on a single computer node or between different nodes in a computer network.

 This eCAL core version has an reduced functionality compared to [Eclipse-eCAL](https://github.com/eclipse-ecal/ecal) (see _Differences to Eclipse-eCAL_).
-The goal of this reduced approach is to create a core with as few dependencies as possible, which should facilitate integration into embedded environments or smart sensors.
+The goal of this reduced approach is to create a modular core with clearly defined dependencies depending on the configured features.

 Visit the eCAL Documentation at 🌐 https://ecal.io for more information.